Prey (novel): Plot summary

-Returning to the plant, Jack, Mae, and Bobby are greeted by Julia, who had discharged herself from the hospital and acts strangely as the remaining team looks for the cause of the nanobots' escape.
+Returning to the plant, Jack, Mae, and Bobby are greeted by Julia, who left the hospital and acts strangely as the remaining team looks for the cause of the nanobots' escape.
 Mae discovers security footage of when they were in the desert.
-To Jack's horror, the video reveals that Julia and Ricky had an affair, and shows Charley engaging in a vicious fight with Ricky and Vince before being killed by Julia, who transfers a swarm into his mouth by kissing him.
-Jack and Mae realize that Julia, Ricky, Vince and Bobby have all been infected by a symbiotic version of the nanobot swarms.
-These swarms do not show aggressive predatory behavior; instead, they take over human hosts, affecting their decision-making, and slowly devour them over time to produce more nanobots.
-This allows the swarms to remain hidden, while also allowing them to spread and contaminate other humans.
+The video shows Julia and Ricky having an affair, and Charley engaging in a vicious fight with Ricky and Vince before being killed by Julia, who transfers a swarm into his mouth by kissing him.
+Jack and Mae realize that Julia, Ricky, Vince and Bobby have all been infected by a symbiotic version of the nanobots.
+These swarms do not show aggressive behavior; instead, they take over human hosts, affecting their decision-making, and slowly devour them over time to reproduce.
+This allows the swarms to remain hidden while spreading to other humans.

-Jack comes up with a plan to destroy this new strain.
-He and Mae drink vials containing a form of phage that kills the nanobot-producing E. coli bacteria, thereby protecting them from infection by the nanobots.
+To destroy this new strain, Jack and Mae consume a form of phage that kills the nanobot-producing E. coli bacteria, protecting them from infection.
 Jack then takes a sample of the phage and plans to pour it into the sprinkler system to vaccinate everyone in the facility.
 He has Mae alert Julia and the infected team, who set out to stop Jack.
 In the struggle that ensues, Jack is captured and thrown into a magnetic chamber.
 Jack feigns surrender when Julia walks in to interrogate him, but reactivates the magnetic chamber, remembering the incident with Amanda in the MRI.
-Julia's swarm is pulled away by the magnetic field to temporarily reveal the real Julia, who is gradually being consumed by the parasitic swarm.
-Before the swarm can repossess her body, Julia begs Jack to forgive her, says she loves him, and tells him to stop the swarms and save their children, as they have been infected too.
-Motivated, Jack runs to the roof, fights off the infected team, and finally manages to place the sample into the sprinkler system.
+Julia's swarm is pulled away by the magnetic field to temporarily reveal the real Julia, who is gradually being consumed by the swarm.
+Before the swarm can repossess her, Julia begs Jack to forgive her, says she loves him, and tells him to stop the swarms and save their infected children.
+Jack runs to the roof, fights off the infected team, and places the sample into the sprinkler system.

 Jack and Mae are able to distribute the phage around the facility, destroying the infected.
 They escape the facility in a helicopter shortly before the facility explodes due to a methane gas leak combined with thermite that Mae had placed in the building.

 After returning home, Jack doses his children and sister with the phage, curing them as well.
-While Mae calls the U.S. Army and sends a sample of the phage to her lab, Jack discovers that Xymos had intentionally released the swarm into the desert so that it would evolve to stay in a cohesive group in the wind, but called him in to destroy the wild strain once it became uncontrollable.
+While Mae calls the U.S. Army and sends a sample of the phage to her lab, Jack discovers that Xymos intentionally released the swarm into the desert so that it would evolve to survive in the wind, but called him in to destroy the wild strain once it became uncontrollable.